celleb/plesk-deployer/README.md

 ## Example Usage

-Here's an example of how to use the Plesk Deployer Action in a GitHub Actions workflow:
+Here's an example of how to use the Plesk Deployer Action in a GitHub Actions workflow with npm:

 ```yaml
 name: Deploy to Plesk